 Registration and Audition Fees

 There is a one-off registration fee of £25 to register (for entry 2018) to use the service.
-The Bristol Old Vic Theatre School also charges an administration fee of £35 to cover the cost involved in arranging and delivering auditions/interviews.
-Both fees are payable through UCAS Conservatoires.
+The fee is payable through UCAS Conservatoires.

 We recommend that you pay particular attention to the information you provide in your personal statement on your application form in order to give us as full a picture as possible of your relevant experience and reasons for applying.